 City of Cambridge, MA

-Alec Rucker recently completed a bachelors in economics and environmental sciences from the University of Massachusetts, Boston, and will spend the summer working with the City of Cambridge, MA to help develop a roadmap to increase solar energy generation within the city.
-He will investigate barriers to solar conversion, including both economic and technical challenges, analyze successful installation projects, and interview key stakeholders in the community.
-Alec will work with city planners to develop solutions to address these barriers, and prioritize recommendations based on feasibility and potential impact.
-Alec has past research experiences in solar-related projects.
+Alec worked with the City of Cambridge, MA on developing a road map to increase solar energy generation within the city.
+He investigated barriers to solar conversion, including economic and technical challenges, analyzed successful installation projects, and interviewed key stakeholders in the community.
+Alec worked with city planners to develop solutions to address these barriers, and prioritize recommendations based on feasibility and potential impact.
+Alec was also able to estimate a solar energy cost curve for the city, which will help city planners devise cost effective solutions to achieve their solar energy development goals.
+Alec completed his Fellowship after recently finishing a bachelors in economics and environmental sciences from the University of Massachusetts, Boston where he researched the applicability of a solar rooftop on campus.
 For his senior capstone, he helped devise a hypothetical one hundred percent renewable energy portfolio for the small island nation of Mauritius.
-He also researched the applicability of a solar rooftop on campus for the University of Massachusetts Boston’s climate action plan.
-Alec looks forward to using his research experiences to help unlock the solar potential for the City of Cambridge.
+Alec was delighted to be able to use his research experience from the university to provide insight to how Cambridge can achieve its solar energy development goals.

 Democratic Grant Making and Grassroots Trend Reports